techtimo/Spotmap/readme.txt

 2. You can click on every sent positions to get more information.
 Points sent from a 'normal' Tracking will appear as small dots.

 ## Changelog

+= 0.10.2 =
+- tested Wordpress 5.7
+- add last-point option to show the latest position as a big marker.
+(Requested by Elia)
+- fix reload issue of the map inside Gutenberg if no changes were made

 = 0.10.1 =
 Full Gutenberg Block support
 added NZtopomap